+PERS ONNEL SCHEDULE

 CLASSIFICATION 2022-23 ACTUAL NUMBER OF EMPLOYEES 2023-24 BUDGETED NUMBER OF EMPLOYEES 2023-24 ACTUAL NUMBER OF EMPLOYEES 2024-25 BUDGETED NUMBER OF EMPLOYEES

 Collections Manager 1 1 1 1

 Museum Registrar 1 1 1 1

 Museum Coordinator 0 1 1 1

 Library Assistant 0.63 0.63 0.63 0.63

 TOTAL 2.63 3.63 3.63 3.63

-2024-25 Operating Budget General Fund - Park and Recreation - Summary and public areas.
+2024-25 Operating Budget General Fund - Park and Recreation - Summary

+Department Mission: and publ To beautify and maintain the City's parks, rights-of-way, lakes and public areas.
 To reforest the City and control the mosquito population.

-Department Mission: To beautify and maint tain the City's parks , rights-of-way, lakes 1 J J 1 , , maintenance of Pathfinder Parkway, Hudson Lake, and all City parks and playgrounds, as well as the mowing of all rights-of-way.
+Department Description: maintena parks and way.
+It which ha parks and The Park and Recreation department is responsible for the maintenance of Pathfinder Parkway, Hudson Lake, and all City parks and playgrounds, as well as the mowing of all rights-of-way.
 It is also responsible for the Bartlesville Tree Program, which has the goal of reforestation of our street rights-of-way, parks and public areas.
 Mosquito control is also the responsibility of this department.

-Department Description: The Park and Recreation department is responsible for the

-- Maintained City right of ways, parks, and properties - Mowed and maintained sports and athletic fields - Installed irrigation for trees at Douglas Park - Performed routine spraying for mosquito control - Performed annual tree maintenance program

-- Maintain and clean park restrooms and facilities - Operate and maintain City irrigation systems - Continue operation of a mosquito control program for public safety

-The major budgeted expenditures for the Park and Recreation department are personnel costs, utilities, maintenance and repair services, supplies, and a replacement tractor.

-FUND 101 GENERAL DEPT 431 PARK & RECREATION

-2022-23 ACTUAL 2023-24 BUDGET 2023-24 ESTIMATE 2024-25 CITY MGR RECOMMENDS 2024-25 APPROVED \$1,402,613 \$1,721,651 \$1,410,077 \$1,756,898 \$1,756,898
+2024 Accomplishments: M In Pe Maintained City right of ways, parks, and properties Mowed and maintained sports and athletic fields Installed irrigation for trees at Douglas Park Performed routine spraying for mosquito control Performed annual tree maintenance program 2025 Objectives: • O • C perate and maintai park restrooms and n City irrigation sy of a mosquito contr Budget Highlights: The major budgeted expenditures for the Park and Recreation department are personnel costs, utilities, maintenance and repair services, supplies, and a replacement tractor.
+JND 101 GENERAL RK & RECREATION 2022-23 ACTUAL 2023 -24 BUDGET 2023-24 ESTIMATE 2024-25 CITY MGR RECOMMENDS 2024-25 APPROVED \$1,402,613 \$ 7 1,721,651 \$1,410,077 \$1,756,898 \$1,756,898